 The Victoria Clipper is a passenger-only ferry with daily service to downtown Victoria from downtown Seattle. http://www.clippervacations.com/seattle-victoria-ferry/ From downtown Victoria there is a bus to The Swartz Bay ferry terminal.
 It is a journey of approximately 1 hour. https://bctransit.com/victoria/

 The MV Coho is a car ferry that makes regular trips between downtown Victoria and Port Angeles, Washington. https://www.cohoferry.com/

 Timing: Please be sure to arrive on time, and leave plenty of time on either end of your travels for the ferry journey, the journey to your accommodations from the ferry landing, and then traveling to Caffyn’s studio!

 Accommodations: There are many Salt Spring Island accommodations.
 Check out the Salt Spring accommodations Group, AirBnB and other travel websites.
-The nearest BnB is “Gallery BnB.”
-Contact them directly (not through booking agency) and ask about a 10% Caffyn discount.
-Salt Spring Inn has very affordable accommodation options.
-Harbour House is the closest hotel (currently being renovated, but they still have decent rooms available).
 Anywhere in the town of Ganges is a pleasant walk on a nice day, and easy to pick you up from if it rains.

 What to bring: Please bring light clothes without belts, buttons or bling.
 Yoga clothes are good for embodied practices.
 Weather on Salt Spring Island any time of year can be wet and chilly, so bring layers.
-You are welcome to bring an item of personal significance for the altar.
+You are invited to bring an item to represent you and your personal sense of belonging for the altar.
 You may also wish to write your intention for the workshop on a piece of paper to bring to the altar.
 Altar items will return with you.